The strategic use of NFTs in AR worlds will enable a whole new range of use cases and possibilities.

 For example, suppose I wanted to advertise my product on a digital billboard in an AR space.
 In that case, I could do so by using one of the asset’s smart contracts to define the transaction's price, duration, and other terms and conditions.

-2. Hybrid Ownership of these digital assets would be possible where or own differing rights and privileges related to the asset.
+2. Hybrid Ownership of these digital assets would be possible where different users could own various lines of revenue generated by the asset or own differing rights and privileges related to the asset.

 As Non-Fungible Token Standards evolve, stakeholders and collaborators will be able to create increasingly complex agreements between one another.